Darren T. “Dip” Metress

 A former Augusta assistant, Metress served on the Jaguars’ coaching staff under former head coach and current Director of Athletics Clint Bryant from 1989-1995.
 During those six seasons, Metress oversaw preseason and postseason workouts, monitored academic progress and coordinated the Jags’ recruiting efforts under Bryant.
 Metress has also helped spur the careers of several assistants.
 His former aides who have continued their coaching careers include: Jeff Brookman, head men’s coach at Anderson University; Nate Dixon, an assistant men’s coach at UMBC, Ganon Baker, player development assistant for the Nike Skills Academy; and most recently Jamie Quarles, the new assistant coach at the University of Buffalo.

 A 1988 graduate of Belmont Abbey with a B.A. in Political Science, Metress earned his M.Ed. in Administration and Supervision from Augusta State in 1992.

 Metress is married to the former Heather Bradford of Lincolnton, Ga.
 They are the parents of a daughter, Elizabeth Margaret.

-Former Augusta University men’s basketball standout O’Neal Armstrong has been named the new assistant coach for the Jaguars.
-Armstrong spent the last two seasons as a volunteer assistant for head coach Dip Metress and will join the Jaguars on staff for the 2019-20 season.
+Former Augusta University men’s basketball standout O’Neal Armstrong is entering his second season as the men's basketball assistant coach after joingin in the 2019-20 season.
+Armstrong spent his first two seasons with Augusta as a volunteer assistant for head coach Dip Metress.
+Armstrong helped the team to a 21-8 overall record in his first year.